philmak999/Cross-Collab-Sprint/README.md

 - Map preview tied to the selected hospital with fully supported incorportation of Google Maps API on deployment
 - Dispatch flow with follow-up pages
 - Hamburger menu navigation and responsive layout adjustments

+## Future additions
+- Implement AI reasoning using secure live hospital API data
+- Using trained LLM models to provide rapid suggestions on hospital destination, route, and ambulance to significantly reduce ER wait times across multiple nearby hospitals
+- Improve security and validation in both AI and user handling of sensitive data.

 ## Project Structure
 - `frontend/` - React + Vite client application